Summer Camp Handbook

 Drop-Off and Pick-Up

 Any individual bringing a child OR picking a child up must complete the daily attendance log, which includes the time and a full, legible signature.
-Parents must escort their child(ren) into and out of the Rec Center every day; children will not be allowed to sign themselves in/out or leave the building to meet parents in the parking lot.
+Parents must escort their child(ren) into and out of the Student Recreation Center every day; children will not be allowed to sign themselves in/out or leave the building to meet parents in the parking lot.

 During drop-off, children should be brought to the Student Recreation Center lobby, and counselors will then escort them to the outdoor pool.
 Children must be dropped off between 7:45-8:30am each day.